hashicorp/katakoda/terraform-organize-configuration-workshop/step5.md

 }
 ```

-## Initialize and Apply Dev Environment
+## Initialize and apply dev Environment

 Change into the dev directory and re-initialize it.